 “Blessed are they who mourn, for they will be comforted” (Mt 5:4).

 Another word for blessed is happy.
 How are we to feel blessed, or happy?
 How do the families and friends of those who have died feel blessed?
-We hear and worse do not hear about violent acts on a weekly basis.
+We hear and worse do not hear about violent acts weekly.
 Just in the past three days, 71 people have died from gun violence in our country (Gun Violence Archive).
 From a theological reference, one response can be that Jesus spoke from the perspective of the eschatological event, his second coming at the end of time and that we can rely on the hope that Jesus died for us all and we will rise with him on the last day.

 This is our hope and this is true, but I also believe that Jesus was also speaking about our day to day experiences as well.
 Jesus said, as is recorded in Mark 1:15, “This is the time of fulfillment.
 The kingdom of God is at hand.”
 Jesus, is the kingdom at hand, just an outstretched arm away.
-Those of us who mourn will be blessed, will find comfort when we resist running away or denying the agony and pain that threatens to overwhelm us and instead allow ourselves to experience the grief and the suffering of our loss.
+Those of us who mourn will be blessed, will find comfort when we resist running away, or denying the agony and pain that threatens to overwhelm us and instead allow ourselves to experience the grief and the suffering of our loss.
 It is in the very embracing of our pain and suffering that we come to encounter Jesus with his arms wide open.

 By experiencing the depth of our sorrow and allowing ourselves to grieve and mourn in his loving embrace, we can release this unbearable weight and begin to heal.
 If we ask God or anyone near us why someone dies we may not receive a sufficient answer.
 His Son though, who suffered the agony, loss, pain, and hurt as we do, understands what we are feeling.
 His presence and closeness will be the strength we need to guide us through the many ups and downs, fits and starts, of our emotional roller coaster.
 Just like having a surgical amputation, our life will never be the same, but we will heal and be able to live again.